SpaceWormETH/SpaceWorm-API/README.md

 ### Volume

-_Currently pulls from hourly blocks, to be dynamic to each block / timestamp in future_
+Currently pulls from hourly blocks (to be dynamic to each block / timestamp in future).

 _Get both options_